klam260/FinalAssignment/README.md

 # FinalAssignment
  Game development project

+*In order to run the project you need the pygame package.
+Once you install that run main.py.

+Mechanic notes:

+Gameover - when gameover occurs objects are blitted off screen.
+Press R to restart the game or click X on the top right to exit.

+Press Space bar to fire your cannon

+WASD - Movement

+At the treasure chest screen, fire a cannonball into the chest to get massive bonus points

+Timer shows how many seconds have gone by, the faster you clear the screen the higher your score.

 Title: The Black Pearl's Vengeance

 Pitch: Sail across the world on the Black Pearl and seek vengeance on those who betrayed you and recover the treasure stolen from you!